SDS logo

 • Visit your dentist regularly for cleanings and checkups.

-• Limit sugary foods and acidic drinks, which can weaken enamel and promote cavities.
+• Limit sugary foods and acidic drinks, weakening enamel and promoting cavities.

-Also, if you wear retainers, night guards, or dentures, be sure to clean them thoroughly—they can harbor odor-causing bacteria.
+Also, if you wear retainers, night guards, or dentures, be sure to clean them thoroughly, as they can harbour odour-causing bacteria.

 When to See a Dentist